vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 }
 {% endhighlight %}

-On the host side we can't use Building Blocks anymore because, as of early 2026, complex parameters are not yet supported by the Building Blocks.
-So to use this function we need to switch to LUA coding.
+### Use the function

+To use this function in a script, we have to use LUA.
+This is because Building Blocks does not currently support complex parameters like tables (as of January 2026).

 The sample shows how to create the table-like object, store data in it and submit it as a parameter to the function of the extension data source.

 ![LUA script building the table parameter for the extension function](/assets/2026-01-14/lua-table-parameter-function.png)